19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Smooth integration with JavaScript

 What we like about it: CoffeeScript de-clutters the coding landscape, which makes it ideal for developers looking to write JavaScript without the noise.
-Its elegant syntax is what wins hearts.
+It’s an alternative for JavaScript that’s won hearts with its elegant syntax.

 Dart